lrfinotti/witt/README.md

 ```

 As with the other functions, you can specify the method for the
 computations with the optional argument `choice`.
-For the method 1
+For method 1
 (the default), again as above, you can use the optional argument
 `pols` to give the function precomputed eta polynomials.
 For methods
 2 or 3, you can use the optional argument `bintab` to pass along the